DaemonLife/telegram_base16_theme/README.md

 ## Description
 This program creates a Base16 theme for the Telegram Desktop using a template with [parameters](https://github.com/DaemonLife/nixos_hyprland/blob/main/modules/telegram-theme.nix) from my NixOS repository and substituting colors from the [Base16 palette](https://github.com/tinted-theming/schemes/tree/spec-0.11/base16) you choose.

-To use your local template, you should not use the -u option, it updates the template.
-To use a local palette, simply do not use the -b option or use it with the value 'local'.

 ## Install
 Download zip and unzip it or use command: `git clone https://github.com/DaemonLife/telegram_base16_theme.git`\
 Open directory telegram_base16_theme-main.\